apretko11/CU.Boulder.MS.DS.Course_Intro.to.Supervised.ML/README.md

 https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset/

-I have also included a PCA file that could be of use
+I have also created a PCA file that could be of use